developer-tar/shorterUrl/README.md

 - Clone the repository to your local machine:                                                                                                                     - git clone https://github.com/developer-tar/shorterurl.git

 ## Step 2:
-- Install the project dependencies using Composer:
+- Install the project dependencies using Composer
 - composer install
 ## Step 3:
 - Rename the  .env.example file  to .env